 It Get's Complicated

-Due to the difference in duration of your HT/Ph/Fr and ID-Dis-CT applications, if you use only the above rotation you will eventually begin to overwrite buffs before they were due to expire.
-To maximize your dps you must only reapply your 10% HT/Dis buff right before it expires, and your Ph/Fr/CT DoTs right after they fall off.
-This is almost impossible to do perfectly, but there are some rules of thumb to help.
-(1) after the application of HT/Ph/FR, you have 8 abilities before you need to reapply them.
+Due to the difference in duration of your HT/Ph and ID-Dis-CT applications, if you use only the above rotation you will eventually begin to overwrite buffs before they were due to expire.
+To maximize your dps you must only reapply your 10% HT/Dis buff right before it expires, and your Ph/CT DoTs right after they fall off.
+This is impossible to do perfectly, but there are some rules of thumb to help.
+(1) after the application of HT/Ph, you have 7 abilities before you need to reapply them (so they should be reapplied on the 8th GCD).
 This is easy enough to calculate (20s / 2.5s GCD = 8), or try it out for yourself and see.
 Even with extra skill speed this works out to be pretty accurate due to some lost time due to movement/mechanics.
-Your 30s debuffs give you a 12 ability gap before their reapplication (30s / 2.5 GCD = 12).
+Your 30s debuffs give you an 11 ability gap before their reapplication (30s / 2.5 GCD = 12).
 Again, this holds true in practice and not just on paper.
 With this in mind, you will end up with a staggered application of the 20s and 30s abilities since they have a differing number of ability gaps between.

 So let's build our full dragoon rotation, starting with what we have previously built:

-By the end of the rotation we have used 8 abilities, so now both HT and Fr/Ph need to be reapplied.
+By the end of the rotation we have used 7 abilities since the last HT, so now HT should be reapplied.

-But it has only been 7 moves since our last application of Dis/CT, so we have some free time.
+But it has only been 7 moves since our last application of Dis/CT, and 4 since Ph, so we have some free time.
 We've already assessed that the best thing to do with free time is TT-VT-FT, so let's do that.

-It has again been 8 moves since our last HT-Fr-Ph, so we reapply.
+It has again been 7 moves since our last HT, so we reapply.

-It has now been 8 moves since the last application of HT, and 10 moves since our last application of Disembowel.
-This finally brings us back to the beginning of the rotation since now both the 20s HT/Ph/Fr abilities and 30s ID-Dis-CT abilities must be reapplied in the order they occurred at the start of the rotation.
-There is a couple seconds of downtime of both Disembowel and Chaos Thrust, but life cannot be perfect.
+It has now been 7 moves since the last application of HT, and 9 moves since our last application of Disembowel.
+This finally brings us back to the beginning of the rotation since now both the 20s HT and 30s ID-Dis-CT abilities must be reapplied in the order they occurred at the start of the rotation.

 This Isn't Even My Final Form